Health Sciences Major

 Hours14

-Saint Joseph’s BS that allows direct entry into graduate Occupational Therapy (DrOT) prepares you to develop as a skilled practitioner with an accelerated path to graduation.
+Saint Joseph’s BS in Health Science degree allows direct entry into graduate Occupational Therapy (DrOT, MOT) and prepares you to develop as a skilled practitioner with an accelerated path to graduation.
 Guaranteed entry into the profession phase of this program is dependent on maintaining a grade point average minimum, completing all prerequisite classes, and meeting all requisite shadow hours.
 The plan of study for direct entry into the DrOT or MOT degrees from the BS degree is similar, both provide the pre-requisite courses for progression into graduate study.

 The Doctor of Occupational Therapy is a doctorate degree that prepares you to become a successful OT practitioner, researcher, and leader in a variety of medical and community settings.
 It’s the highest level of formal education available to entry-level occupational therapists.
 By earning your clinical doctorate degree in occupational therapy from Saint Joseph’s University, you’ll gain not only the knowledge and skills to make a meaningful impact on patient care, but the skills of an advanced critical thinker and innovator for the profession of occupational therapy.